hans-vvv/VLAN-configuration-builder/README.md

 # VLAN configuration builder

 This script generates Cisco IOS configurations for a couple of distribution switches.
-It was impossible for me to build this GUI without this excellent resource:
+It would have been impossible for me to build this GUI without this excellent resource:

 https://subscription.packtpub.com/book/application_development/9781788835886